Types of Degrees Civil Engineering Majors Are Getting

 What Civil Engineering Majors Need to Know

-People with careers related to civil engineering tech were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+In an O*NET survey, civil engineering tech majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
+These answers were weighted on a scale of 1 to 5 with 5 being the most important.

 Knowledge Areas for Civil Engineering Tech Majors